 Steps for Making Pastry Cream for Boston Cream Pie recipe

 1. Heat the milk in the sauce pan until it's fairly hot, but not boiling or scalding.

-2. Put the eggs, salt, and sugar into the food processor and process for about 30 seconds until well mixed.
+2. Put the eggs, salt, and sugar into your mixer or food processor and mix at medium speed or process for about 30 seconds until well mixed.
 Add the cornstarch and flour, and process until smooth.
 Slowly pour in the hot milk, and process for a few more seconds.